lbryio/lbry.tech/content/glossary.md

 ### Stream

 Streaming media is multimedia that is constantly received by and presented to an end-user while being delivered by a provider.
 In LBRY, streams as associated with claim data in order to provide the capability to download files over a Peer to Peer network.

+### Support (Claim Support)

+A support is a wallet send transaction that includes claim information, which results in adding to a claim's effective amount.
+A tip is a special type of suppot that is sent from one wallet to another, so that the receiver can spend it to their own wallet.

 ### Target